LinguaPhylo/linguaPhylo.github.io/_posts/2021-07-19-lphy-extension.markdown

 categories: programming
 ---

-The LPhy extension mechanism uses the Service Provider Interface (SPI) with the Java Platform Module System (JPMS).
+LPhy extensions are implemented by using the Service Provider Interface (SPI) within the Java Platform Module System (JPMS).
-In this mechanism, we invented a _Container_ class (in each Java module) used as the _Provider_ class, which declares all extended Java classes from LPhy module, and which implements _SPI_ defined in LPhy module.
+An LPhy extension module implements the [LPhyExtension](https://github.com/LinguaPhylo/linguaPhylo/blob/master/LPhy/src/lphy/spi/LPhyExtImpl.java) interface to provide a list of the classes that the extension module provides to extend the functionality of LPhy.

 ## Project structure